 - real-time decoding of mental states;

-- learning about multivariate representational spaces using representational similarity analysis;
+- multivariate representational spaces analyzed using representational similarity analysis (RSA);

-- principles of convolutional deep networks as a model of the visual cortex;
+- principles of convolutional deep neural networks as models of brain function;

 - opportunities and challenges of high-resolution fMRI at ultra-high magnetic field strengths to investigate the cortex at the columnar and laminar level.